 Decision Makers.
-A decision maker assists proxies in replying to intercepted requests as depicted in Figure 4.
+A decision maker assists proxies in replying to intercepted requests as depicted in Figure 5.
 A decision maker receives requests from a proxy and, similar to a rule-based interceptor, uses a set of rules to direct the operation on the intercepted requests.
 However, unlike a rulebased interceptor, a decision maker is not prohibited from replying to the requests.

 Event Mediators.
-An event mediator is a CORBA object that decouples event generators from event listeners using a publish/subscribe approach.
-We adopted this concept from the work by Bacon et al. [1].
+An event mediator is a CORBA object that decouples event generators from event listeners.
+We adopted this concept from the work by Bacon et al. [42].
 An event mediator publishes a listener service, enabling registration of CORBA objects as event listeners.
 The event mediator is informed of events through a notification service.
 An event mediator forwards a copy of a new event to all listeners that have registered interest in this type of event.

-3.2.
-Interaction among ACT Components
+B. Interaction among ACT Components

-To describe the interactions among the ACT components, we provide a detailed sequence diagram [3] in Figure 5.
-The diagram shows the flow of a request/reply sequence in an ACT-ready application.
-The configuration shown in Figures 3 and 4 is used as the basis for this particular sequence diagram.
+To describe the interactions among the ACT components, we provide a detailed sequence diagram [43] in Figure 6.
+The diagram shows the flow of a request/reply sequence in an ACTready application.
+The configuration shown in Figures 4 and 5 is used as the basis for this particular sequence diagram.
 Here, we consider only the activities on the client side and, for clarity, stubs and skeletons are not shown.
 First, the request from the client to the servant is forwarded to the proxy (messages #1 to #11).
-After the request is received by the client ORB (#1), it is intercepted by the client generic interceptor (#2), where it is forwarded to the client rule-based interceptor (#3).
+After the request is received by the client ORB (#1), it is intercepted by the client generic interceptor (#2), where it is forwarded to the client rulebased interceptor (#3).
 The client rule-based interceptor checks its active rules.
 In this scenario, we assume it finds a rule that matches the request.
-The rule raises a ForwardRequest exception, which is passed to the client generic interceptor (#4) and then to the client ORB (#5), where the request is sent to the proxy (#6).
-Before the new request is sent to the proxy, it is intercepted again by the client generic and rule-based interceptors (#7 and #8), but this time no exception is raised (#9 and #10), and the calls simply return.
+The rule raises a ForwardRequest exception, which is passed to the client generic interceptor (#4) and then to the client ORB (#5), where a new request targeting the proxy is created (#6).
+Before the new request is sent to the proxy, it is intercepted again by the client generic and rulebased interceptors (#7 and #8), but this time no exception is raised (#9 and #10), and the calls simply return.
 The proxy receives the request (#11).